Cambuchi/blog-src/content/posts/digital-apron-modern-meal-planning.md

 +++
 # I tried a meal kit service.

-And there's a lot that I actually enjoyed.
+And there's a lot that I actually enjoyed!
 However, as someone who cooks at home extremely often, there were some big pitfalls as well.
 I wanted this experience in my cooking work flow at home, so I created **Digital Apron**, a meal planner that captures the intuitiveness and functionality of modern meal subscription services.

 # See live at: